-This request is subject to the Zoning Map Amendment standards [M.G.O. §28.182(6)], Planned Development standards [M.G.O. §28.098(2)], and Demolition Permit standards [M.G.O. §28.185(7)] of the Zoning Code.
+This request is subject standards and procedures for Demolition Permits [MGO §28.185(7)], Zoning Map Amendments [MGO §28.182(6)], Planned Developments [MGO §28.098(2)] and Official Map Amendments [MGO §16.25(6)].
 The analysis below begins with a summary of the adopted plan recommendations as the specific approval standards reference these documents.
-The Urban Design Commission is also required to review and make a recommendation to the Plan Commission on both the GDP and SIP based on the design objectives in Subsection 28.098(1) and other PD requirements.